 A school-funded placement is where you are employed by the school and receive a salary from them.

 Depending upon the route you are following (fee or school funded) you are following there is some financial support you could get.

-On a fee funded route you can apply for student loans to cover both the course fees and to your living costs from School Finance England (SFE).
+On a fee-funded route, you can apply for student loans to cover both the course fees and your living costs from School Finance England (SFE).